-Figure 22: Transit Asset Management Targets (For MDOT's Section 5311 and 5310
+Figure 21: Transit Asset Management Targets (For MDOT's Section 5311 and 5310

-Asset Class Current Condition 2024 Targets Goals Revenue vehicles - Autos/SUV 37% past ULB will exceed ULB of Not more than 20% of each agency's fleet will exceed ULB Revenue vehicles - Vans 51% past ULB will exceed ULB of Not more than 20% of each agency's fleet will exceed ULB Revenue vehicles - Cutaways 26% past ULB will exceed ULB of Not more than 20% of each agency's fleet will exceed ULB Revenue vehicles - bus Med Duty 26% past ULB will exceed ULB of Not more than 20% of each agency's fleet will exceed ULB
+Asset Class Current Condition 2024 Targets Goals Revenue vehicles - Autos/SUV 37% past ULB Not more than 10% will exceed ULB of 7 years Not more than 20% of each agency's fleet will exceed ULB Revenue vehicles - Vans 51% past ULB Not more than 10% will exceed ULB of 7 years Not more than 20% of each agency's fleet will exceed ULB Revenue vehicles - Cutaways 26% past ULB Not more than 10% will exceed ULB of 10 years Not more than 20% of each agency's fleet will exceed ULB Revenue vehicles - bus Med Duty 26% past ULB Not more than 15% will exceed ULB of 10 years Not more than 20% of each agency's fleet will exceed ULB

 WestPlan received agency-level State of Good Repair (SGR) targets from MATS and HT in 2025.
 FTA recommends that MPOs adopt a single set of region-level targets for each asset class that are developed in coordination with the region's public transportation providers.
 Therefore, staff engaged the public transit providers in a coordination process to cooperatively develop a single set of regional SGR targets after WestPlan received updated targets from the transit agencies, as well as targets from MDOT (applicable to MDOT Section 5311 and 5310 sub recipients).
-Through this coordination process, the following region-level targets were developed and adopted by the WestPlan Committees and are shown in Figure 23, below.
+Through this coordination process, the following region-level targets were developed and adopted by the WestPlan Committees and are shown in Table 10, below.

-Figure 23: Transit State of Good Repair Targets for 2025
+Figure 22: Transit State of Good Repair Targets for 2025

-Asset Class Current Condition MATS U Current Condition HT 2025 Target HT
+Asset Class Current Condition MATS 8 Current Condition HT 2025 Target HT

 Revenue Vehicles: small bus and van 0% 18% 5% 0%

 Revenue Vehicles: large bus 44% 56% 21% 20%

 Service Vehicles 1% 0% 5% 0%

 Facilities 1% 0% 5% 0%

 MATS and HT have both submitted TAM plans which are on file with the WestPlan MPO.
-Figure 24 on the following page shows the projects in the FY2026-2029 TIP that are expected to help the transit agencies meet their targets for the State of Good Repair.
+Table 11 on the following page shows the projects in the FY2026-2029 TIP that are expected to help the transit agencies meet their targets for the State of Good Repair.

-Figure 24: FY2026-2029 Transit Projects
+Figure 23: FY2026-2029 Transit Projects